 North Wellington Health Care is committed to protecting the privacy and confidentiality of patient health information.
 We value personal health information and manage it with respect and sensitivity.
 Our policies and procedures comply with the Personal Health Information Protection Act (PHIPA) and the Freedom of Information and Protection Act (FIPPA).
+We are always looking for better ways to serve you, so letting you know how we treat your personal information is important to us.

 Accurate health information is essential to make sure you get appropriate care.
 Each time you visit the hospital we collect information.
 We record and maintain information about your current condition and care, including the results of tests, procedures and therapies.
 Information such as your name, address and date of birth is recorded for the purposes of identification, contact and billing.
 PHIPA allows for additional collections and uses of a patient’s health card number for identity verification purposes and to link records of personal health information.
 Your personal information whether stored on paper or electronically is kept safe and secure.
 We adopt collection, storage and security practises to protect against unauthorized access, disclosure and destruction.
 Information is collected, retained and destroyed in compliance with hospital policy.
 We conduct routine audits of our health information system to ensure your Personal Health Information is viewed by those based on need to know.

-Policies and procedures are in place that protects how your information is collected and used.
+Policies and procedures are in place that protect how your information is collected and used.
 We will share your health information with your family doctor, specialist or other health care providers who are involved in your care.
 Staff have access to your information on a need to know basis to do their work.
 All staff are bound by a confidentiality agreement.
 Your information is protected by administrative, physical and technical safeguards.
 You may request that your health information not be shared with your health care providers.
 Your consent is required to share you health information with third parties such as lawyers, insurance companies or police.

 How is Information Used: